vLabayen/NestedJsonParser/README.md

 We can parse it to a TestObject7 instance like :
 `TestObject7 obj = JsonParser.FromJson<TestObject7>(jsonString);`

 More examples can be found in the test class.
-They are Unity dependent to run, but they can easily parsed to a console application also
+They are Unity dependent to run, but they can also be easily parsed to a console application.